While millions of Americans are estimated to be suffering with drug or alcohol addiction, only one in 10 will receive treatment each year.

 Types Of Accreditation

-There are a number of accreditation organizations, certification organizations, and addiction treatment support networks which offer credible recognition of facility treatment standards.
+There are a number of accreditation organizations, certification organizations, and addiction treatment support networks that offer credible recognition of facility treatment standards.

 The top two rehab facility accreditation organizations include CARF International and The Joint Commission.